-Nigeria’s financial landscape is undergoing one of its boldest transformations as the Central Bank of Nigeria (CBN) enforces stricter recapitalisation rules.
+Nigeria’s financial landscape is undergoing significant transformation as the Central Bank of Nigeria (CBN) implements stricter recapitalization rules.

-The March 31, 2026, deadline is still months away, but 12 banks have already met or surpassed the required thresholds, signalling strong investor appetite and strategic planning.
+Although the deadline of March 31, 2026, is still months away, 12 banks have already met or exceeded the required thresholds, demonstrating strong investor interest and strategic planning.

-One of top banks merger is getting closer after the Asset Management Corporation of Nigeria (AMCON) decided to sell its shares
+One of the major bank mergers is progressing, as the Asset Management Corporation of Nigeria (AMCON) has decided to sell its shares.

 The development follows a final approval from AMCON the major shareholder in Unity Bank and the sale signals that Unity Bank will soon be Providus Bank